ThomDietrich/home-assistant-addons/autossh/DOCS.md

 The username to be connected as on the SSH server.
 Remember to store the generated public key in `~/.ssh/authorized_keys` of this users home.

+### Option: `remote_ip_address`

+This option specifies the IP address of the remote server to which you wish to forward your SSH connections.
+This will typically be set to `127.0.0.1` to denote the localhost of the remote server.

+### Option: `remote_port`

+This option specifies the port number on the remote server that you wish to forward your SSH connections to.
+In most cases for this add-on, you'll want to set this to `8123`.

+If you decided to go with `GatewayPorts`, you should know what to change.

-### Option: `remote_forwarding`
+### Option: `local_ip_address` (optional)

-TODO
-A list of SSH remote forwadings to be applied.
+This option specifies the IP address of wherever Home Assistant listens to on the local machine from which the SSH connection is being established.

-For this add-on, the most meaningful setting is `127.0.0.1:8123:172.30.32.1:8123` if you are running on HASS OS 9.4+.
-If you are running anything earlier than that, use `127.0.0.1:8123:172.17.0.1:8123` instead.
+If you are running on standard HASS, you want to set this to the docker container's IP address of home assistant.
+On the HASS OS 9.4+, you should set this to `172.30.32.1`.
+If you are running anything earlier than HASS OS 9.4, use `172.17.0.1` instead.

-This line forwards the Lovelace UI to the remote server localhost on the port 8123.
+### Option: `local_port` (optional)

+This option specifies the local port of wherever Home Assistant listens to on the machine from which the SSH connection is being established.

 If you decided to go with `GatewayPorts`, you should know what to change.

 ### Option: `other_ssh_options`